Welcome to Worm Nerd University!

 Getting Started

-A simplified description for Vermiculture is the act of worm farming, but the accurate definition is the cultivation of annelid worms (such as earthworms).
+Vermiculture, also referred to as “worm farming”, is the cultivation of annelid worms (such as earthworms).
 At Worm Nerd, we focus on the more voracious composting earthworms such as the Eisenia fetida, which is known by many names including Red Wigglers and Tiger Worms, and L. rubellus known predominantly as European Red Worms.

 - Neutral pH of 7.0 to slightly acidic.